-A new Hackney Carriage/Private Hire Vehicle, Operator and Driver Licensing Policy has now been approved, which brings together all of the Licensing Authority’s practices and procedures.
+A revised Hackney Carriage/Private Hire Vehicle, Operator and Driver Licensing Policy has now been approved, which includes the Licensing Authority’s practices and procedures.

 Differences in Taxi's and Private Hire vehicles

 We regulate two types of transport.
 These are private hire vehicles and hackney carriages (taxis).